OpenIndy/OpenIndy.github.io/_posts/news/2017-08-23-bundle-adjustment.md

 	<p align="middle"><i>bundle input</i></p>
 </figure>

-Press "run bundle" to calculate the bundle and create one superordinate coorcinate system called "bundle".
+Press "run bundle" to calculate the bundle and create one superordinate coordinate system called "bundle".
 The output is transformation parameters from all included stations to the bundle coordinate system.
 Now all observations from all stations can be used to fit the geometries.

 <figure>
 	<p align="middle"><a href="/images/news/bundle/18_bundle_trafos.png"><img src="/images/news/bundle/18_bundle_trafos.png"></a> </p>
 	<p align="middle"><i>bundle result</i></p>
 </figure>

-Inasmuch as we only measured three common points in this moment and we bundled our stations with this three points, we can now "aim (ALT + A)" the forth common point and measure.
+With our successful bundled stations, we are now able to "aim (Alt +A)" our other geometries that have been measured from a previous station and measure them again.
 Afterwards, go back to the bundle tab and press "run bundle".
 The bundle will be recalculated with all input geometries (including the new forth point) and the transformation parameters will change slightly.

 <br>Until this step we have all our observations and measured data in one bundle coordinate system.
 To compare the two flanges in dependancy to our level plane, we have to construct another transformation from our observations (bundle system) to the superordinate coordinate system "PART".
 To solve this, we use our circles and the plane to construct the coordinate axis and the origin.